Ex-Google Officer Speaks Out On The Dangers Of AI! - Mo Gawdat | E252

 AI is alive and has more emotions than you

-No one's best interest is the same, doesn't this make AI dangerous?
+No one's best interest is the same, and that's what makes AI dangerous

 Products Mentioned